 Specifying upgrade management settings

-The Upgrade Management screen enables you to specify how upgrades to the Cisco WebEx Connect client should be rolled out to users in your organization.
+The Upgrade Management screen enables you to specify how upgrades to the Cisco WebEx Connect application and Cisco Jabber application should be rolled out to users in your organization.
 You can roll out upgrades using the following upgrade modes:

-- Default: where all users are automatically upgraded to the latest version of Cisco WebEx Connect.
+- Default: where all users are automatically upgraded to the latest version of Cisco WebEx Connect and Cisco Jabber.
 This is the default upgrade mode.

 - Custom: where you can manually configure how you want to roll out the upgrades to users.
 In this case, you need to select a baseline version and create an upgrade task, which defines how the upgrades are rolled out.

-You can switch between the two upgrade modes at any point time but this will have an impact on how upgrades are rolled out.
-For example, if you select a specific version (using the Custom mode) to roll out to users, and then change the mode to Default, the specific version will be discarded and users will be upgraded to the latest version.
+You can switch between the two upgrade modes at any point time but this has an impact on how upgrades are rolled out.
+For example, if you select a specific version (using the Custom mode) to roll out to users, and then change the mode to Default and users will be upgraded to whatever is the default version of the client at that time, except if they were on a version that was later than the default version.

-- Click Change to view the available upgrade modes.
+- In the Upgrade Mode section, select Change to view the available upgrade modes.

 - Select the baseline as applicable.

-- Select the version to deploy and click OK.
+- Select the version to deploy and select OK.

 Note: If you do not select a baseline, the following message is displayed: